TatianneNegri/RNAplonc/RNAplonc/README.txt

 -p = 0.8 = Filter the output percentage in the terminal, float valeu between 0 and 1 -t = 1 = Filter the output type in the terminal, 1- lncRNA , 2-mRNA

+* According to WEKA official website (https://waikato.github.io/weka-wiki/making_predictions/), prediction value is the probability to belong to that class. >=0.5 will be considered lncRNAs.
+User is free to choose their threshold.
+However, close to 1 you will get less False Positive results.

 Any questions please contact us.